-Now that you have an idea of what your ideal candidate looks like, the next step is to engage with an offshore partner – a company that has done it all before!
+Now that you have an idea of what your ideal candidate looks like, the next step is to engage with an offshore partner who can build your dream offshore team — a company that has done it all before!

 What does that mean?

 Finding the right candidate is what every company is on the lookout for.
-A CareerBuilder Survey from 2017 showed that, on average, companies in the West lose $15,000 on every bad hire.
+A CareerBuilder survey showed that, on average, companies in the West lose $15,000 on every bad hire.
 That makes it all the more important to consider the cost of a bad hire.

 What’s worse is that nearly 3 in 4 employers know that they’ve hired the wrong person for a position.
 The primary reason why this happens is that companies want to scale their existing team as quickly as possible; they end up compromising on the quality of their workforce irrespective of negative gut instinct or potential red flags.